FusionAuth/fusionauth-site/site/_posts/2022-10-07-how-to-migrate-from-azure-ad-b2c.md

 The connection between Azure AD B2C must be secure and over HTTPs.
 Use IP restrictions, custom headers and/or client certificates; you don't want anyone to be able to pass credentials to Azure AD B2C or or to inspect traffic between the new system and Azure AD B2C.

 The Azure AD B2C OAuth endpoint is monitored by rate limiting systems.
-If a dynamic threshold of failed authentications is exceeded, the may identify a repeated IP address (i.e. from the the new system) as an attacker, so you'll want to plan for that possibility.
+If a dynamic threshold of failed authentications is exceeded, the rate limiting system may identify a repeated IP address (i.e. from the new system) as an attacker, so you'll want to plan for that possibility.

 Here's a diagram of an initial user login during a slow migration: